creepersguitar/CI-project4/README.md

  - One of my old college projects for being a reliable source of information and reminding me on how to do certain parts of the design (like the entity relationship diagrams) aswell as part of the development in python.
  - My fellow peers and friends for giving me the motivation to finish this project when i have suffered with imposter syndrome
  - John from the code institute Tutor team for helping me solve an issue with error 500.
+ - Other coworkers/ residents where i work at supporting me in getting this project done
 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:
  - when i say feature i mean what you are calling your branch (step 2), and what you are commiting aswell as pushing (steps 4 and 5)